TylerPetri/De-Fabulis/README.md

 ## Library of stories

+A short story hosting website built in react, using dynamodb as database and user session auth.
+Features being added daily.

 Live link: library-of-stories.herokuapp.com

-- Cleaning up code tomorrow and completing readme